 It has been said that travellers are simply foodies looking for their next meal.
-As a bunch of foodies ourselves, we certainly agree with this statement, spending most of our days planning where we will chow down on our next dish.
-With much of cruising’s appeal laying in the ability to visit numerous places in a single holiday, there is simply no better time to eat your way around the world.
+As a bunch of foodies ourselves, we’re inclined to agree, spending most of our days planning where we will chow down on our next dish.
+With much of cruising’s appeal laying in the ability to visit numerous places in a single holiday, there is no better time to eat your way around the world.

 Danish cuisine was once famed as somewhat unusual and often rather bland.
 Now though, this couldn’t be further from the truth, with the city having undergone a startling transformation to become one of the world’s best foodie destinations.
-Twenty-one Michelin stars are shared between 18 restaurants in Copenhagen and nearby Aarhus, cementing a culinary hotspot reputation.
+Twenty Michelin stars are shared between 13 restaurants in Copenhagen, cementing its culinary hotspot reputation.

-The standout star of Copenhagen’s culinary show is undoubtedly noma, a restaurant crowned the best in the world in the 2014 World’s 50 Best Restaurants List.
-After relocating for a short but incredibly popular spell in Tokyo, noma is back in its rightful home of Copenhagen, continuing to set standards as one of the most influential restaurants of this century.
+The standout star of Copenhagen’s culinary show is undoubtedly noma.
+After a brief hiatus, noma is back in its rightful home, continuing to set standards as one of the most influential restaurants of this century.

 If you’re docking in New York as part of a world or transatlantic cruise, your taste buds are in for an almighty treat.
 The city is home to around 24,000 eateries, with everything from Michelin starred restaurants, all-American diners, food trucks, delis and foodie markets on offer across the districts.
 Spend a day tasting your way around the city, from boozy weekend brunches, tooth-ache inducing donuts (or the hipster invention, cronuts), food truck burritos, hefty steaks in iconic grill houses and more.
 If you’re bored or hungry in New York, you’ve nobody to blame but yourself!